karthikj07042017/AP-Operations-Analytics/README.md

 # AP-Operations-Analytics
-This repository used to show the detailed analytics of Accounts payable Operations which help us understand the insight & bottlenecks of Operations on sample dataset. suggesting the business to action plan to avoid it in future
+This repository analyzes Accounts Payable operational metrics using a sample dataset to identify performance bottlenecks and underlying inefficiencies.
+It delivers strategic recommendations to optimize workflows and prevent recurring operational delays.